-- 3.1.1 An MCC shall be responsible for establishing procedures for the distribution of Cospas-Sarsat alert data, System information, and other data within its own service area. - 3.1.2 An MCC shall respond to direct requests for information from other MCCs, SPOCs or RCCs. - 3.1.3 An MCC shall be capable of accounting for all messages, received or transferred through its own system. - 3.1.4 An MCC shall be configurable to selectively process or suppress alert data to another MCC, SPOC, or RCC. - 3.1.5 An MCC shall at all times be able to establish voice communications with other MCCs via the international telephone network.
-Availability of a facsimile capability is also recommended. - 3.1.6 An MCC shall transmit solution data for the McMurdo Station and Longyearbyen orbitography beacons ([<www.cospas-sarsat.org>](http://www.cospas-sarsat.org); >Beacons>>About Beacons>>Orbitography Beacons) received from each of its associated LEOLUTs to its nodal MCC in accordance with the Cospas-Sarsat Quality Management System (QMS) continuous monitoring and objective assessment process described in section 9 of document C/S A.003 (System monitoring and reporting). - 3.1.7 An MCC shall transmit solution data for designated reference beacons ([<www.cospas-sarsat.org>](http://www.cospas-sarsat.org); >>Beacons>>AboutBeacons>>Orbitography Beacons) received from each of its associated GEOLUTs to its nodal MCC in accordance with the Cospas-Sarsat QMS continuous monitoring and objective assessment process described in section 9 of document C/S A.003.
+- 3.1.1 An MCC shall be responsible for establishing procedures for the distribution of Cospas-Sarsat alert data, System information, and other data within its own service area. - 3.1.2 An MCC shall respond to direct requests for information from other MCCs, SPOCs or RCCs. - 3.1.3 An MCC shall be capable of accounting for all messages, received or transferred through its own system. - 3.1.4 An MCC shall validate all messages and data that it receives, before forwarding that data to another MCC or to SPOC or RCC. - 3.1.5 An MCC shall be configurable to selectively process or suppress alert data to another MCC, SPOC, or RCC. - 3.1.6 An MCC shall at all times be able to establish voice communications with other MCCs via the international telephone network.
+Availability of a facsimile capability is also recommended. - 3.1.7 An MCC shall transmit solution data for the McMurdo Station and Longyearbyen orbitography beacons3 received from each of its associated LEOLUTs2 to its nodal MCC in accordance with the Cospas-Sarsat Quality Management System (QMS) continuous monitoring and objective assessment processes4. - 3.1.8 An MCC shall transmit solution data for designated reference beacons3 received from each of its associated GEOLUTs2 to its nodal MCC in accordance with the Cospas-Sarsat QMS continuous monitoring and objective assessment processes4. - 3.1.9 An MCC shall transmit solution data for designated reference beacons3 received from each of its associated MEOLUTs2 to its nodal MCC in accordance with the Cospas-Sarsat QMS continuous monitoring and objective assessment processes4.